 The "Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter 1972", the "London Convention" for short, is one of the first global conventions to protect the marine environment from human activities and has been in force since 1975.
 Its objective is to promote the effective control of all sources of marine pollution and to take all practicable steps to prevent pollution of the sea by dumping of wastes and other matter.
 Currently, 87 States are Parties to this Convention.

-Please click on the left for links to related issues.
-Pages include general information for the public and for States interested in becoming Parties to the London Protocol 1996.
+These pages include general information for the public and for States interested in becoming Parties to the London Protocol 1996.
+Please click on the links to the left for further information on related issues.

-Information about the Convention and the Protocol can also be viewed in a Brochure (available in English only for the moment) that contains details on what the London Convention is, what has been achieved, the potential benefits and cost of membership, a shortlist of the current activities under the instruments and their relationship with other international agreements.
-This brochure is developed for outreach activities to promote membership to the London Protocol.
+Information about the Convention and the Protocol can also be found in the information leaflet (currently available in English only) which contains details on what the London Convention is, achievements to date, the potential benefits and cost of membership, a shortlist of the current activities under the instruments and their relationship with other international agreements.

-The Office for the London Convention/Protocol and Ocean Affairs works closely with a number of International Organizations and Industry Associations, these are set out under the "Links and References" link to the left.
+The Office for the London Convention/Protocol and Ocean Affairs works closely with a number of international organizations and industry associations, a list can be found under the "Links and References" section to the left.

-Please note that all official documents for meetings under the Convention and Protocol or intersessional meetings of working groups under the instruments can only be accessed by authorized administrations and accredited international organizations.
-Please navigate to: docs.imo.org
+Please note that official documents for meetings under the Convention and Protocol or intersessional meetings of working groups under the instruments are only available from the IMODOCS website, at http://docs.imo.org .

 Text of the Convention and Protocol